Skip to content

 Speakers

-David Mahfood, Johnson University, Convener
+David Mahfood, Johnson University, Florida, Convener

 • Zachary Casey, Abilene Christian University, “Do Muslims and Christians Worship the Same God?: A Historical Attempt”